GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 # GTFreeFlyer's WWII Carrier Recovery Script for DCS World
-This script is for DCS World and has two main functions:
+This script is for DCS World and has three main features:
   1. It will grade your landings on the WWII Essex Carriers only (this is not for modern carriers)
+  2. It provides an LSO that appears on your screen prior to landing
-  2. It will make aircraft carrier groups automatically turn into the wind and adjust speed to provide an appropriate WOD (Wind Over Deck) whenever aircraft of the same coalition are detected nearby
+  3. It will make aircraft carrier groups automatically turn into the wind and adjust speed to provide an appropriate WOD (Wind Over Deck) whenever aircraft of the same coalition are detected nearby

 More details are below...